 Provincial Gambling Commissions

-In Canada, provincial gambling commissions are responsible for regulating all aspects of the gambling industry.
-The Alchohol and Gaming Commission of Ontario is responsible for this process in Ontario.
+In Canada, provincial gambling commissions regulate all aspects of the gambling industry.
+The Alcohol and Gaming Commission of Ontario is responsible for this process in Ontario.
 They regulate lotteries and casinos as well as online gaming sites.
-Gambling on the internet has gotten legalized in Canada, but the provincial commissions must approve all online games before being made available to players.
+Gambling on the internet has been legalized in Canada, but the provincial commissions must approve all online games before being made available to players.

 Ontario Regulation of Online Gaming